Hootenanny (TV series): Series production

 Between February 26 and April 30, 12 Hootenanny shows were taped at six colleges.
 The production team would arrive at a campus on Monday to begin rehearsal and camera blocking.
 Taping of both half-hour programs would take place on Tuesday (later, when Hootenanny expanded to an hour, one program each would be taped on Tuesday and Wednesday).
 Students were permitted to attend the rehearsals, many of them volunteering to be runners for the various acts and production staff.

-The first Hootenanny to air had been taped at the University of Michigan in March, and starred The Limeliters, Bob Gibson, Bud & Travis and Bonnie Dobson.
+The first Hootenanny to air had been taped at the University of Michigan in March, and starred The Limeliters, Bob Gibson, Bud & Travis, and Bonnie Dobson.
 (Easily the best known folk group among those who appeared, The Limeliters would headline in seven of the first 13 episodes, literally appearing at least every other week.)

 Critical reaction

 Overall, critical reaction was favorable, although Varietys reviewer felt it "lacked the spark and spirit that is found in 'live' college and concert dates" and predicted the series would do little to increase the popularity of folk music – a prediction that would soon prove erroneous.
-Most critics agreed with the New York Times’ Jack Gould, who labeled Hootenanny "the hit of the spring."
+Most critics agreed with the New York Times Jack Gould, who labeled Hootenanny "the hit of the spring."

 The Nielsen ratings justified ABC's faith in the concept.
 The first program garnered a 26% share of the viewing audience; this increased to 32% for the second show.
 By the end of April, ABC announced that Hootenanny would return in the fall as a one-hour show, provided the ratings held up.
 They did - Hootenanny soon becoming the network's second-most popular show, after Ben Casey, with a peak audience of 11 million viewers per week.

 By the time Hootenanny concluded its first 13 weeks, a craze had been born.
-A front-page Variety story noted that "the big demand for the folk performers in virtually all areas of show biz (records, concerts, college dates, TV, pix) is stimulating a new folk form that can appeal to a mass audience.
+A front-page Variety story noted, "the big demand for the folk performers in virtually all areas of show biz (records, concerts, college dates, TV, pix) is stimulating a new folk form that can appeal to a mass audience.
 Among writers now contributing to the new-styled folk song are Bob Dylan, Mike Settle, Tom Paxton, Shel Silverstein, Bob Gibson, Malvina Reynolds, Oscar Brand, Pete Seeger, Woody Guthrie."
-MGM's Sam Katzman produced Hootenanny Hoot, a motion picture featuring The Brothers Four, Johnny Cash, Judy Henske, Joe and Eddie, Cathie Taylor, The Gateway Trio and Sheb Wooley – all of whom did or would appear on Hootenanny.
+MGM's Sam Katzman produced Hootenanny Hoot, a motion picture featuring the Brothers Four, Johnny Cash, Judy Henske, Joe and Eddie, Cathie Taylor, the Gateway Trio, and Sheb Wooley – all of whom did or would appear on Hootenanny.
 Record labels from the independent Folkways and Elektra to the mainstream Columbia and RCA-Victor released folk music compilation albums with "Hootenanny" in the title.